The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-Note that @TestSecurity annotation must always be used and its user property is returned as JsonWebToken.getName() and roles property - as JsonWebToken.getGroups(). @JwtSecurity annotation is optional and can be used to set the additional token claims.
+Note that the @TestSecurity annotation must always be used, and its user property is returned as JsonWebToken.getName() and roles property - as JsonWebToken.getGroups(). @JwtSecurity annotation is optional and can be used to set the additional token claims.

 @TestSecurity and @JwtSecurity can be combined in a meta-annotation, as follows: